Sucukmaster64/BeamNG.ai/README.md

    ```bash
    python data_collection.py
    ```
+   Before running the script, ensure you have a empty directory called `captured_images` in the root folder of this project.

-   This script captures screenshots from the BeamNG.drive window whenever a specific key combination is pressed, saving images to the `captured_images` folder.
+   This script captures screenshots from the BeamNG.drive window whenever a specific key combination is pressed, `Ctrl + Shift + s` for saving a picture every 1.5 sec,  `Ctrl + Shift + r` to change the number where it should continue with saving, saving images to the `captured_images` folder.
+   If needed the saving interval can be changed in `data_collection.py`

+   # EVERYTHING BEYOND THIS STEP IS STILL IN WORK AND NEEDS TO BE TESTED

-2. **Organize and Annotate Images**:
+3. **Organize and Annotate Images**:

    Use tools like LabelImg or automated annotation scripts to label the images with road line data.